Dasko1/Udemy-Robot-Framework/README.md

 The lower two results are for running tests that specify tags!

 ### Run Multiple Test Suites
-robot -d results Tests								Write just the directory without declaring any specific test! robot -d results -N "Full Regression" Tests			This will title the Report to "Full Regression"!
+#### Write just the directory without declaring any specific test!
+robot -d results Tests

+#### This will title the Report to "Full Regression"!
+robot -d results -N "Full Regression" Tests

 ### Run Single Tests
+#### This is an example if test suite Crm.robot had more than one test
-robot -d results -t "Should be able to add new customer" Tests/Crm.robot	This is an example if Crm.robot had more than one test robot -N "Single Test Case" -d results -i CurrentTestCase tests				This will run the test with the tag CurrentTestTag
+robot -d results -t "Should be able to add new customer" Tests/Crm.robot

+#### This will run the test with the tag CurrentTestTag
+robot -N "Single Test Case" -d results -i CurrentTestCase tests